syahzul/flash/readme.md

 ```

 This will find any alerts - excluding the important ones, which should remain until manually closed by the user - wait three seconds, and then fade them out.

+## Credits

+This is a fork of laracasts/flash.